By Professor Christine Merrell, CEM Director of Research Development.

-Using longitudinal data from our PIPS and InCAS assessments, we have been able to explore this question.
+Using longitudinal data from our PIPS and InCAS assessments (now evolved into Cambridge Primary Insight), we have been able to explore this question.

 Our research has shown that during their first year of school (the reception year), children make an educationally significant and impressive amount of progress in their early reading and mathematics development.
 In Scotland, for example, children make many more months of progress at school than would be expected from natural maturation1.